Everything You Need to Know about the Monument Valley Scenic Drive

 When I first encountered Monument Valley and all its mysteries I had a hard time deciding between doing the Monument Valley scenic drive ourselves or doing a guided tour of Monument Valley.
 And honestly, I’m so glad I decided on the self-drive tour of Monument Valley, which is why we rented an SUV.
 We got lucky and Enterprise gave us a free upgrade to a Jeep Grand Cherokee.
 It was perfect for the do it yourself Monument Valley scenic drive.

 We saw the guided tour, it looked miserable because all the vehicles were open!
 The weather in November was cold, windy and dusty.
 I can’t imagine it would have been fun riding those open vehicles, while we were toasty and comfy in our Jeep Grand Cherokee.
 During summer I think it would still be uncomfortable in those vehicles because it’s so hot.
 But then again it might be a fun adventure.
 Either way, I am glad we chose to do the Monument Valley scenic drive on our own at our own pace with no crowds.
+If you are not comfortable driving on dirt roads then I would recommend taking a tour.

 Monument Valley Scenic Drive SUV vs Sedan or Normal Car